Jennifer Lopez: Public image

-Lopez is widely celebrated for her curvaceous hourglass figure, which earned her the nickname La Guitarra (the guitar).
+Lopez is widely celebrated for her callipygian figure, which earned her the nickname La Guitarra (the guitar).
 Vanity Fair described her buttocks as "in and of themselves, a cultural icon".
 Recounting her experience on early films, Lopez stated: "I've always had costume people looking at me a little weary and immediately fitting me out with things to hide my bottom."
 She often wears revealing outfits to accentuate her curves.
 Author Mary Beltrán opined that for Lopez to "unashamedly display her well-endowed posterior during this time period" could be viewed as "a revolutionary act with respect to Anglo beauty ideals".
 However, she was also criticized for perceived changes in her image upon launching her music career, which included "weight loss and lightening her hair".

 Considered a fashion icon, Lopez is known for her sense of style and "breaking fashion rules".
 She is recognized for both her "bold" red carpet fashion, including fourteen appearances at the haute couture Met Gala in New York City, and her everyday street style, which is "discussed ad infinitum by the fashion press."
 British Vogue said she "added megawatt glamour to every outfit she wore", with Billboard describing her style as "scantily clad".
 Lopez's style has been influenced by "women who epitomize old Hollywood glamour like Rita Hayworth", as well as her Bronx upbringing and Nuyorican identity.
 Described as the "ultimate sex symbol" of the early 21st century, various publications have ranked her as the most beautiful or sexiest woman in the world, including People, People en Español, Vibe, Details, and FHM, with Lopez topping the latter's 100 Sexiest Women list twice.
 Lopez has criticized "this funny notion in America that you can't be a mom and be sexy", stating: "The truth is that women can be sexy until the day they die."

 She has a large following on social media, being the 14th most-followed individual on Instagram and having one of the 50 most-followed accounts on Twitter.
 On the Recording Industry Association of America (RIAA)'s "Music Fuels" ranking, Lopez is the eighth-most-followed musician across Instagram, Twitter, and Facebook.
 She is the richest Latin actress, with an estimated net worth of US$400million.